Nasswallet/sample-code-nodejs/README.md

 # sample-code-PHP
-This project is a sample code to demonstrate how to make request to Nasswallet Payment Gateway using Node.js.
+This project is a sample code to demonstrate how to make request to Nasswallet Payment Gateway using React Native

 ###### To start the project run the following commands:
 **npm install**